ferdnyc/openshot-qt/doc/quick_tutorial.rst

 ------------------------------
 Before we can begin making a video, we need to import files into OpenShot.
-Drag and drop a few images (\*.JPG, \*.PNG, etc...) and a music file (most formats will work) from your Desktop to OpenShot.
+Drag and drop a few images (\*.JPG, \*.PNG, etc...) and a music file (most formats will work) from your file manager to OpenShot's Project Files area.
 Be sure to drop the files where the arrow in the illustration is pointing to.

 .. image:: images/quick-start-drop-files.jpg